hashicorp/terraform/website/docs/cli/plugins/index.html.md

 Use the [`terraform providers`](/docs/commands/providers.html) command to get information about the providers required by the current working directory's configuration.

+Use the [`terraform version`](/docs/commands/version.html) command (or `terraform -version`) to show the specific provider versions installed for the current working directory.

 Use the [`terraform providers schema`](/docs/commands/providers/schema.html) command to get machine-readable information about the resources and configuration options offered by each provider.